zero0Halo/hipchat-code-test/README.md

 * **jQuery**: Although a very commonly used library, I have a tendency to not use it if I don't have to.
 My previous job put an emphasis on vanilla JavaScript, and in most situations using jQuery was unnecessary.
 However there are a few things this library offers that are incredibly useful, one of those being XHR requests.
 I used that for making calls to a webtask.
 That being said...

 * **webtask.io**: I recently had the opportunity to start using webtasks, and I find them very useful.
-In this case, I wrote a webtask that would return the title of a page based on a given URL.
+In this case, I wrote a webtask specifically for this project that would return the title of a page based on a given URL.
 I included the code for [the task](https://github.com/zero0Halo/hipchat-code-test/blob/master/getTitle.webtask.js) in this repo.

 * **QUnit**: There are quite a few test suites available right now, but I find QUnit's approach the most 'JavaScript-y'.
 I especially appreciate that its tests are run from the browser, and since this isn't a backend-heavy project, I opted to go with something that leaned more towards a frontend implementation.